ViriatoII/MindaGap/README.md

 INSTALLATION
 ------------

  - You need a terminal and Python installed.
-If you don't, follow the following:
+If you don't, do the following:
-   - I recommend the [git bash](https://github.com/git-for-windows/git/releases/download/v2.37.2.windows.2/Git-2.37.2.2-64-bit.exe) terminal to run python.
-Install that.
+   - I recommend the [git bash](https://github.com/git-for-windows/git/releases/download/v2.37.2.windows.2/Git-2.37.2.2-64-bit.exe) terminal.
+Download and install it.
    - Right click on the folder you want to work on.
 A new option exists "Git Bash here", click there.
 A bash terminal is open.
    - Type python and enter.
 An automatic windows prompt allows you to install it.
    - Enter this in the bash terminal: ```echo "alias python=' winpty python.exe'" >> ~/.bashrc ; source ~/.bashrc```